ExOP17/Power_Analysis_On_RSA_With_ChipWhisperer/README.md

-# Power Analysis On RSA With ChipWhisperer
+# Simple Power Analysis on RSA with a ChipWhisperer

 ![Thumbnail](/assets/img/readme_thumbnail.png "Thumbnail")